apache/ozone/hadoop-hdds/docs/content/feature/SCM-HA.md

 With this configuration both `scm --init` and `scm --bootstrap` can be safely executed on **all** SCM nodes.
 Each node will only perform the action applicable to it based on the `ozone.scm.primordial.node.id` and its own node ID.

-Note: SCM still needs to be started by running `ozone scm` after the init/bootstrap process.
+Note: SCM still needs to be started after the init/bootstrap process.

 ```
 ozone scm --init
 ozone scm --bootstrap
-ozone scm
+ozone scm --daemon start
 ```

+For Docker/Kubernetes, use `ozone scm` to start it in the foreground.

 ## SCM HA Security